 Terry and Colleen were privileged to be part of WGM's great ministry at Escuela El Sembrador Donald Hawk (School of the Sower) for several years.
 They have seen hundreds of boys and young men go through the school's primary, secondary, vocational, and Bible Institute education programs.

-Terry currently serves as Regional Director for WGM's ministries in Central America.
+Terry and Colleen currently serve as Regional Director for WGM's ministries in The Americas Region.

 After Tim’s second mission trip to Honduras, God confirmed to him that being a missionary was His plan for his life.
 He is excited to serve the Lord with his wife, Aleyda, in Choluteca in youth and children’s ministries.

 Greg and Teresa Leeth serve as Pastors to Missionaries.
 Previously, Greg and Teresa served as missionaries with The Churches of Christ in Christian Union on the Texas/Mexico border in Laredo, Texas, and Nuevo Laredo, Mexico, for eight years as primary school educators, church planters, and field director.
 They also serve at New Covenant Church of Christ in Christian Union in Waverly, Ohio, when they are not traveling to mission fields.